romses/Datenzwerg/docs/how_to_build.en.md

 !!! warning

-    The Datenzwerg was initially developed for the [CCCamp23](https://events.ccc.de/camp/2023/infos/).
+    The Datenzwerg was initially developed for the [CCCamp23](https://events.ccc.de/camp/2023/infos/) and later adapted for [37c3](https://events.ccc.de/congress/2023/infos/index.html).
 Hardware, firmware and models were chosen and designed for a specific purpose and a specific deployment duration and might not be suitable for other use cases.
 The Datenzwerg is provided as-is without any warranty, and also for now without any plans to improve or fix it or any other support.
 If you want to build your own Datenzwerg, you are mostly on your own.

-!!! note

-    The docs are currently being adjusted to Datenzwerg version 1.1 as to be deployed at [37c3](https://events.ccc.de/congress/2023/infos/index.html).

 ## Prerequisites